getsentry/seer/README.md

 To use VCRs, add the `@pytest.mark.vcr()` decorator to your test.

 To record new VCRs, delete the existing cassettes and run the test.
 Subsequent test runs will use the cassette instead of making requests.

+# Production

+## Celery Worker Queue

+You can set the queue that the celery worker listens on via the `CELERY_WORKER_QUEUE` environment variable.

+If not set, the default queue name is `"seer"`.